UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Systems/Myriad.md

 ## Accounts

+Myriad accounts can be applied for via the [Research Computing sign up process](Accounts.md).

-Everyone who [signs up for a Research Computing account](Account_Services.md) gets access to Myriad.
+As Myriad is our most general-purpose system, everyone who signs up for a Research Computing account is given access to Myriad.

 ## Logging in